 Seasonal Greetings to All

-A brief article this morning as team members are taking a well deserved holiday but an opportunity nonetheless to wish all our readers a happy Christmas and peaceful, prosperous New Year.
+A brief article this morning as team members at Everything Dinosaur are taking a well deserved holiday but an opportunity nonetheless to wish all our readers a happy Christmas and peaceful, prosperous New Year.
 2013 will no doubt, provide us with lots of exciting dinosaur and other prehistoric animal discoveries and fossil finds to talk about.
 We are excited to receive news on how Manchester University staff are using a highly sophisticated synchrotron in the United States to take fresh look at fossils, we have joked that this powerful technology will shed new light literally onto long extinct organisms and reveal details never seen before.

 We have plans for a number of fossil hunting trips, that is, if our busy work schedules allow us, it will be great to get out into the field again.
 There is also a lot happening at Everything Dinosaur, lots of new products and projects, the first of which our long awaited Pinterest page is now live and should be integrated into our other websites early in the New Year.